A Study in Magic: The Application

 "Too far, and you can get shot down.
 Literally," said Julia.
 "Robert has a wardrobe that takes you to Mt.
 Rainer."

 Harry smiled.
 "He would.
-Now what about Ron, Neville and Hermione?
+What about Ron, Neville, and Hermione?
 How are they doing?"

 "Fudge tried to take Ron to court for what happened at the last task of the Triwizard Tournament," said Julia calmly.
 "But the Wizengamot threw out the case; said he had no grounds for a suit.
 He's out of the office now."